rikulo/rikulo-docs/Getting_Started/Hello_World.md

     <link rel="stylesheet" type="text/css" href="resources/css/view.css" />

 Second, you have to specify your Dart file.
-Here is called `HelloWorld.dart`.
+In this application, it is called `HelloWorld.dart`.

     <script type="application/dart" src="HelloWorld.dart"></script>

 Also notice that Rikulo assumes HTML 5, so you shall specify `<!DOCTYPE html>` at the beginning.
-In additions, it is, though optional, suggested to specify the `viewpoint` meta tag if you want to run it on mobile devices:
+In additions, it is, though optional, suggested to specify the `viewpoint` meta tag as follows, if you want to run the application on mobile devices:

     <meta name="viewport" content="width=device-width, initial-scale=1.0, maximum-scale=1.0, user-scalable=no" />

 Then, you visit this page to see how it works in live.

-> In this example, we don't specify where to show the user interface, and Rikulo will insert it under the document's `body` tag.
-However, depending on your requirement (such as  desktop applications), you can run several Rikulo applications at the same time and assign them to different segments on the screen.
+> In this example, we don't specify where to show the user interface, and Rikulo will, by default, insert it under the document's `body` tag.
+However, depending on your requirement (such as in a desktop applications), you can run several Rikulo applications at the same time and assign them to different segments on the screen.